 Hold it!
 What’s the music cue for this image?

 Murder, My Sweet (1944)

 The Brasher Doubloon (1947)

 The Long Goodbye (1973)

 Before we get to Marlowe, let’s briefly consider the two other 40’s films scripted by Raymond Chandler.

-For Double Indemnity (1944), widely considered one of the very greatest film noirs, Chandler not only worked with Billy Wilder on the adaptation but even appears in a brief cameo.
+For Double Indemnity (1944), widely considered one of the very greatest film noirs, Chandler not only worked with Billy Wilder on the adaptation but even (as we learned only recently) appears in a brief cameo.